No767/Kumiko/README.md

 # Licensing

-Rin is licensed under Apache-2.0.
-This project uses some of the cogs from EasyBot.py and its plugins.
-All EasyBot.py and EasyBot-Plugin code is licensed under CC0-1.0, and all private code changes is licensed under Apache-2.0.
+All of Rin's code is licensed under Apache-2.0

 # Contributing